Amway is a pyramid scheme, and I have lost a friend to prove it.

 Just for future reference: anyone that has to say “it’s not a pyramid scheme!” is probably trying to sell you on a pyramid scheme

-They told me I was wasting money by putting it into savings and the stock market instead of growing a business.
-Which is weird, because at least I’m making money.
-They also wanted me to order my toilet paper on the internet.
-Oh, Amway.
+They told me I was wasting money by putting it into savings and the stock market.
+Which is weird, because I’m the one making money and they’re not.

-Amway is a multibillion dollar company that uses “multilevel marketing techniques” to sell cosmetics and household products.
-They have really aggressive recruitment techniques and cult-like practices.
-They’re super shady and sued on a pretty regular basis, but still manage to trick new people into the fold!
 You can read more about the company here.
-If you want to hear more creepy personal stories about other people, like my friend’s roommate, who has been tricked into Amway, there are some good ones here and you can always Google “Amway is a cult”.
+If you want to hear more creepy personal stories about other people, like my friend’s roommate, who has been tricked into Amway, there are some good ones here.

 Does anyone make any money?

-For every dozen critics of Amway, there’s always one fool that insists his brother’s friend’s cousin’s mom’s hairdresser made a killing with Amway and retired in 3 years and now lives in a giant mansion in Honolulu.
-For the rest, they’re spending way more than they’re making.
+For every dozen critics of Amway, there’s always one fool that insists his brother’s friend’s cousin made a killing.
+They retired in 3 years and now live in a giant mansion in Honolulu.
+But everyone else is spending way more than they’re making.

-You’ll notice on every page of Amway’s books they’re forced to print “the average monthly earnings in 2012 was $84” or something equally dismal.
+You’ll notice on every page of Amway’s books they’re forced to print “the average monthly earnings in 2012 was $84”.
 You’re going to earn the $84, you’re not going to retire in 2-5 years.